THz Wave Accelerating Cavity for ultrafast science

 Introduction

-Particle accelerators are devices of primary importance in a large range of applications such as fundamental particle physics, nuclear physics, light sources, imaging, neutron sources, and the transmutation of nuclear waste.
+Particle accelerators are devices of primary importance in a large range of applications such as fundamental particle physics, nuclear physics, light sources, imaging, neutron sources, and transmutation of nuclear waste.
 They are also used every day for cargo inspection, medical diagnostics, and radiotherapy worldwide.

 Importance of Electrons

 Electron is the easiest particle to produce and manipulate, resulting in an unequaled energy over cost ratio.
 However, there is an urgent and growing need to reduce the footprint of accelerators in order to lower their cost and environmental impact.
-This need spans from future high-energy colliders to portable relativistic electron sources for industrial and societal applications.
+This need extends from future high-energy colliders to portable relativistic electron sources for industrial and societal applications.

 Proposed Vision